Things to consider when considering divorce

 By contrast, a contested divorce is one in which these key considerations are disputed.
 The spouses, who have become warring parties, are at loggerheads and, often out of spite or their own pain, are unable to compromise and find a way forward.
 The divorce attorney may recommend mediation as a means of arriving at an out-of-court settlement, but, if that fails, the case goes to trial.
 In these situations, it is unlikely that anyone will emerge unbattered or unbruised.
 The judge becomes the decision-maker, allocating assets and determining child care and contact, because the spouses are too immersed in their own pain to envisage a more dignified way out of the marriage.

 Cape Town divorce lawyer SD Law strongly recommends trying to achieve an uncontested divorce wherever possible.
-We have seen first-hand the damage contested divorces can wreak.
-Unless your spouse is a multi-millionaire and you feel you are entitled to your share of their millions, perhaps because you helped them build their career while sacrificing your own ambitions (in which case we will fight tooth and nail for you), an uncontested divorce is always easier to recover and move on from.
+We have seen first-hand the damage contested divorces can cause.
+Unless your spouse is a multi-millionaire and you feel you are entitled to your share of their millions, perhaps because you helped them build their career while sacrificing your own ambitions (in which case we will fight tooth and nail for you), an uncontested divorce is always easier to move on from.

 Do you need interim maintenance?